 I hear it all the time, “My, husband is an idiot!
-Will he ever grow up.”
+Some people never grow up.”

 So the question is – Do some people never grow up?
 Is Peter Pan syndrome a real thing?

-It never used to be, my grand-dad would scoff at the idea of a grown man (or woman) acting irresponsibly or carelessly and thinking it was OK.
+It never used to be a thing, my grand-dad would scoff at the idea of a grown man (or woman) acting irresponsibly or carelessly and thinking it was OK.

 Let’s take a closer look.
 I suspect this topic is going to raise a lot of eyebrows and there is a lot more to it once we scratch the surface.
 Three questions I have straight off the bat are: